Ismoh/the-farmer-was-replaced/README.md

 ### `carrots.py`

+As well fully automated.\
-KISS principle: Check costs, harvest costs beforehand if needed, plant and harvest.
+KISS: Check costs, harvest costs beforehand if needed, plant and harvest.\
+It unlocks any Carrot Unlock by itself.

 ### `hay.py`

-KISS principle: Plant and harvest.\
-No challenges implemented yet - Unlock locked.
+As well fully automated.\
+KISS: Check costs, harvest costs beforehand if needed, plant and harvest.\
+It unlocks any Hay Unlock by itself.
 > there's no plural of hay - (╯°□°)╯︵ ┻━┻

 ### `mazes.py`

-I used DFS algorithm with cache to max out gold crop by 300 maze runs in a row.
+I used DFS algorithm with cache to max out gold crop by 300 maze runs in a row.\

-> it's over 300 - ಠ‿↼
+Maximum of get_world_size() is split into smaller squares based on amout of drones.\
+As well fully automated.\
+KISS: Check costs, harvest costs beforehand if needed, plant and harvest.\
+It unlocks any Gold Unlock by itself.

 ### `movement.py`